flink-extended/flink-scala-api/README.md

 val back: RowData = user.toRowData
 ```

-Fields map **by position**: column `i` of the `RowData` corresponds to the `i`-th field in declaration order.
+Fields are mapped **by position**: column `i` of the `RowData` corresponds to the `i`-th field in declaration order.
 Nothing
 checks this against the table schema, so a case class whose fields are declared in a different order than the table's
 columns will read garbage rather than fail.
-Keep the case class and the schema side by side.
+You must keep the case class and the schema in sync.

 Derivation is available three ways, mirroring how `TypeInformation` is derived elsewhere in this library: the `derives`
 clause above, `semiauto.deriveRowDataConverter[T]` for a converter you place in a companion object, and `auto.given` to